montagejs/montagejs.org/docs/autocomplete-textfield.md

 It is becoming increasingly common for apps to offer predictive suggestions as the user types in a text field.
 One example of this is a search field suggesting results that match the text that the user has already typed.

-This capability is coming soon to Montage with the Autocomplete component.
-This has just landed in Montage master, and will likely be included in the next stable release.
+This capability is coming soon to Mod with the Autocomplete component.
+This has just landed in Mod master, and will likely be included in the next stable release.

 The Autocomplete component extends the Textfield native control, and inherits all its capabilities, such as data binding support for all writable attributes of the `input` element.
 It adds the capability to define a list of values that will be contextually displayed as suggestions based on the search term.
 As the user types the search results are updated to reflect the new term.